imsalmanmalik/Data-Visualisation-Using-R/README.md

 # Data Visualisation Using R

-This repository contains a data visualisation project on R that explores three motivating examples using ggplot2, a popular data visualisation package for the statistical programming language R.
+This repository contains a data visualisation project on R that explores ggplot2, a popular data visualisation package for the statistical programming language R.

 ## Motivation